mathworks/ecal-toolbox/README.md

 # How to get started on desktop
 1. Install the latest eCAL Release availabe for your OS from [here](https://github.com/continental/ecal/releases).
 2. To leverage UDP, please set your multicast routes as shown [here](https://continental.github.io/ecal/getting_started/cloud.html#getting-started-cloud).
+3. Open eCAL Monitor.
+4. Start a first MATLAB instance and run the model `ecal_helloworld_snd`.
-3. Open eCAL Monitor and run the example model.
+5. Start a second MATLAB instance and run the model `ecal_helloworld_rec`.
+Please notice that the message counter of eCAL subscriber only increases if you run a matching publisher which has the same topic name and is not part of the same process.

 ![SimulinkBlockseteCAL](images/SimulinkBlockseteCAL.png "Simulink Blockset for eCAL")